pixelfed/docs/installing-pixelfed/guides/arch.md

 - MariaDB (instead of PostgreSQL)
 - PHP-FPM (latest version)
 - ImageMagick (instead of GD)
-- Redis and PHP-FPM running via sockets instead of TCP
+- Redis and PHP-FPM running via sockets instead of TCP (same machine)
 - `pixelfed` user for running Horizon queues, `http` user for running web processes (Arch default)
 - Repo cloned at `/home/pixelfed`
 - No other sites/services running on this machine